Tour Duration: 4 Days / 3 Nights

 - Mobile phone operators have 3G coverage on most of the places in the country.
 4G Service started in February 2018 and is supposed to be available in all the big cities shortly.
 Mobile internet speed is not satisfactory however on any of them.

 - Tipping is common practice in Asia.
 In Bangladesh, most workers will expect a small tip, anything from 50 Taka upwards depending on the service provided.
-At the end of the tour, if your principle guide, together with the driver and the boat crew, has been helpful then you could think about tipping them.
+At the end of the tour, if your principal guide, together with the driver and the boat crew, has been helpful then you could think about tipping them.
 The amount can obviously be left to you.

 - Bangladesh is an underdeveloped country with poor infrastructure.
 Nothing works here perfectly and as planned.
 Organizing a tour in Bangladesh may bring some inconvenience occasionally.
 Be patient and flexible while traveling Bangladesh.